singhShantanu18/Calculator-repo/README.md

-# Calculator Final Project
+# Calculator Project

-This is a simple calculator web application created as a final project.
+This is a simple calculator web application.

 ## Features